guruvishal2002/Stock_Portfolio_Tracker/README.md

 ## Features

 - **Add Stock**: Add a stock to your portfolio by entering the ticker symbol, the number of shares, and the price paid per share.

--
--**Remove Stock**: Remove a stock from your portfolio by specifying the ticker symbol.
+- **Remove Stock**: Remove a stock from your portfolio by specifying the ticker symbol.

 - **View Portfolio**: View a summary of your portfolio, including the ticker symbols, number of shares, price paid, and current market value.
--

 - **Real-time Stock Data**: Fetches real-time stock prices using the Alpha Vantage API.

 ## Prerequisites